 Many business owners also consider fast short-term business loans from online lenders because the application process doesn’t require too much time.

 Usually, you can apply for these loans online.
 There’s no need to mail over documents or sit down with someone at a bank.
 Instead, you can usually upload a few key pieces to validate your cash flow and ownership and let the lender do a quick credit check.
 If everything meets their criteria, your application usually gets approved in minutes.

 Relaxed eligibility requirements

 Traditional lending institutions usually require at least two years in business with consistent revenue to issue a loan.
 On the other hand, online lenders that offer short-term small business loans have looser requirements.
 You can often qualify if you’ve been in business for a year and bring in at least $100,000 in revenue.
 You might also be able to qualify with a less-than-stellar credit score.

 This is particularly true with higher-risk short-term options, like merchant cash advances and invoice financing.

 Be advised that to compensate for the looser eligibility requirements, some lenders charge factor rates rather than interest.
-Make sure you crunch the numbers to compare that against loans with an APR before you choose one for your business.
+Make sure you convert factor rates to interest rates to help you accurately compare business loan costs.

 Cons of short-term business loans